PERUSE OUR FREQUENTLY ASKED QUESTIONS

 We are a professional kiteboarding school with insured and certified professional kiteboarding instructors.

 You can go home certified.
 We have experience teaching all types of learners and our teaching style is patient, interactive, engaging and fun.
 We teach in only the safest and easiest places for students to learn and we are the only school in the area that follows you in watercraft.
 We will make your experience fun and exciting while teaching you all of the necessary skills and safety.
 We have an excellent reputation among the kiteboarding community.
 We offer are the best value and will never take advantage of you.
 We love happy kiteboarders, not broken kiteboarders.

 Will I be alone out on the water?
 I am kind of nervous?

-No, your instructor will be following you on a Sea-Doo, guiding you through your every move.
+No, your instructor will be following you on a Personal Watercraft (jet ski), guiding you through your every move.
+We use 2 way communication head sets as well.
+You are in constant communication with your instructor.
 This is the safest and fastest way to learn and we are the only school in the area that does this for you.

 Can I bring my boyfriend, wife, pet squirrel to my lesson?